fomightez/sequencework/plot_expression_across_chromosomes/README.md

 to do for documentation:
-add an exmaple of at least the first few lines of a `data file`
+add an example of at least the first few lines of a `data file`

 Related
 -------